-Since 2003, Gilead has been working in partnership with governments, healthcare systems, providers and public health entities to make its HIV and hepatitis B medicines available worldwide.
-Currently, seven million people living with HIV in developing countries are accessing Gilead's antiretroviral medicines through these efforts.
+For more than a decade, Gilead has been working in partnership with governments, healthcare systems, providers, public health entities and generic manufacturers to make its HIV and hepatitis B medicines available worldwide.
+Currently, 8 million people living with HIV in developing countries receive Gilead antiretroviral medicines through these efforts.
 Gilead is now working to help ensure broad access to its hepatitis C medicines in developing countries.

-Gilead has signed agreements with 11 India-based generic pharmaceutical manufacturers to develop sofosbuvir, the single tablet regimen of ledipasvir/sofosbuvir and future rights to the investigational single tablet regimen of sofosbuvir/GS-5816 for distribution in 91 developing countries.
+Gilead has signed agreements with 11 India-based generic pharmaceutical manufacturers to develop sofosbuvir, the single tablet regimen of ledipasvir/sofosbuvir and the investigational single tablet regimen of sofosbuvir/velpatasvir for distribution in 101 developing countries.
+Gilead has also signed agreements with three local generic manufacturers for in-country production and distribution of our hepatitis C medicines in Egypt and Pakistan.